evanwill/_drafts/_notes/dual-python-notebook.md

 date: 2019-01-06
 ---

-[Jupyter Notebook](http://jupyter.org/) is a great tool for teaching code and exploratory, iterative coding.
+[Jupyter](http://jupyter.org/) / Jupyter Notebook is a great tool for teaching code and exploratory, iterative coding.

+You can quickly demo it online at [Try Jupyter](https://jupyter.org/try)!

-It was originally developed for [Python](https://www.python.org), but it now supports [kernels for many languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
+Jupyter was originally developed for [Python](https://www.python.org), but it now supports [kernels for many languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
 With multiple kernels installed, you will be given a choice to launch notebooks using any of those languages.
 Thus, Notebook becomes even more useful with both Python 2 and 3 installed (keep in mind [Python 3 is current, 2 is legacy](https://wiki.python.org/moin/Python2orPython3)).
 And you may as well add [R](https://www.r-project.org/) while you're at it!